Middle College at Austin Peay State University

 college textbooks.
 School system transportation is not provided for students who attend Middle College.

 – Maturity for a college environment

 In January, representatives from Middle College, TCAT, and NSCC will host additional information sessions for students wishing to learn more about these options.
 These informational sessions will take place during the school day for students who register using this link.

 The following programs are offered at Middle College:

 Transitional Middle College Pathway

-- Students who complete both their junior and senior years in the transitional pathway will earn a minimum of 30 hours of college credit.
+- Students who complete both their junior and senior years in the transitional pathway will earn a maximum of 30 hours of college credit.

 Associate Degree Pathway